otrv4/otrv4/otrv4.md

   Otherwise:

     * To validate the data message:
-      * Verify the MAC tag. // TODO: state what happens in non-interative
+      * Verify the MAC tag.
+In the case of a non-interactive auth message, verify it with the Auth Mac as defined in the 'Non-Interactive-Auth Message' section.
       * Check if the message version is allowed.
       * If the instance tag in the message is not the instance tag you are currently using, ignore the message.